Reducing the attainment gap between pupil premium and non-pupil premium students

 Working across faculties, I considered how my leadership skills needed to be developed in order to effect change, and that the ‘problem’ is a ‘Wicked’ one as described by Keith Grint.
 At the time I had no direct influence over either the Humanities or Technology faculties and it would be necessary to adopt a collaborative leadership style, and I expected resistance due to being a non-specialist in either faculty.
 Working alongside colleagues, I hoped to build their capabilities, and support the development of others in building more challenge into their lessons for upper ability students.
 Using a growth-mindset rationale, “they [students] take on challenges and learn from them, therefore increasing their abilities and achievement”.
 (Dweck).
 Through this process, I would bring a different view and ask questions as an ‘outsider’ to develop a new perspective and improve the outcomes for students.

 Initially, I conducted a SWOT analysis in Humanities, to examine variations in attainment (History and RE producing better results than Geography and French).
 To evaluate teaching across school accurately, I participated in learning walks focussed on stretch and challenge for upper ability pupils, examining progress for higher prior attainers, as well as lesson observations and work scrutinies.
 Strengths were seen in both faculties, with extension tasks available to stretch those making rapid progress.
 An area identified for development was in group work, where more direction was needed from teachers to define more challenging roles and assign these to higher prior attainers that linked to learning objectives.
-This observation was cascaded across school.
+This observation was cascaded across the school.

-During school’s quality assurance process, I was involved with a faculty review with an advisor from the Local Authority.
+During the school’s quality assurance process, I was involved with a faculty review with an advisor from the Local Authority.
 We examined a group of “setted” exercise books and identified work in some of the middle and lower ability classes as more challenging than higher sets.
 This led to further detail and exemplars being added to schemes of work for a more consistent approach.

-With regards to classroom behaviour, there were small groups of students, who were having a negative impact on the teaching and learning in some classes.
+With regards to classroom behaviour, there were small groups of students, who were having a negative impact on teaching and learning in some classes.
 While my school had recently revamped our behaviour policy to encourage consistency with a “chance warning action” approach I felt that this area was not part of my remit until I read Tom Bennett’s Independent review of behaviour in schools, and realised that I could encourage good behaviour through my project.
 In his review, he looked at encouraging good behaviour which I have paraphrased as “good behaviour includes aiming towards students’ flourishing as scholars and human beings, helping them learn good habits of study, coping with adversity, or intellectual challenges”.
-By stimulating a can do attitude, providing upper comprehensive assessment criteria, staff could encourage students to push themselves for higher goals and reduce low-level off task behaviours which I had observed in lessons.
+By stimulating a can-do attitude, providing upper comprehensive assessment criteria, staff could encourage students to push themselves for higher goals and reduce low-level off task behaviours which I had observed in lessons.

 Initially, I considered how I would close the gap for all upper ability students, including those disadvantaged.
 Year 11 benchmark data indicates Geography as a priority.
 Following interactions with a Geography SLE, in a local school, and my own observations during a learning walk, I realised that a consistent approach to assessment could be the key.
 I would be able to share my own expertise and amalgamate what I had learned from observation and collaboration with the other school.
-I had observed outstanding practice with the use of detailed student friendly project assessment grids aligned to tiered quality final pieces of work in a practical subject, and also discussed the importance of meaningful assessment, clear guidance and outcomes and how that developed the higher thinking skills needed to be successful at the top.
+I had observed outstanding practice with the use of detailed student-friendly project assessment grids aligned to tiered quality final pieces of work in a practical subject, and also discussed the importance of meaningful assessment, clear guidance and outcomes and how that developed the higher thinking skills needed to be successful at the top.
 As History and RE had lower variation in pupil ability, it allowed students to be exposed to higher levels of questioning and they were more exposed to higher quality written pieces of work when peer assessing.

 ‘Better outcomes arise from persuasion rather than coercion which is forced upon others to influence or change their opinion’.
-In my communication plan I identified different methods of sharing information so that intervention could take place swiftly.
+In my communication plan, I identified different methods of sharing information so that intervention could take place swiftly.
 This utilised existing systems in place so that risks are minimised regarding additional workload.
-Agenda led open forum meetings allowed discussion of successful interventions which could be taken up, if felt appropriate for a pupil in a particular subject.
-The use of the large newsletter posters was appropriate for the pastoral team, as they were best placed to speak to mixed ability pupils about life style, revision skills and future life options.
+Agenda led open forum meetings allowed discussion of successful interventions which could be taken up if felt appropriate for a pupil in a particular subject.
+The use of the large newsletter posters was appropriate for the pastoral team, as they were best placed to speak to mixed ability pupils about lifestyle, revision skills and future life options.
 While this was distributed to tutors, it also allowed Key Stage Managers to discuss their message in Life Studies lessons.
 Postcards were personalised and sent to celebrate success at home and engage parents in their awareness of the children’s efforts and successes.

 I also engaged with an SLE via email and face to face.
 Our meeting was highly effective due to our earlier emails, making them concise and effective.

 I used the secondary school efficiency metric tool which showed my school is 3rd in the first decile for value for money for student outcomes.
 Budgets were devolved to faculty leads and as Gifted and Talented Coordinator, I had no direct access to funding.
-However, for worthy extra-curricular activities, I needed to source these from either non-chargeable companies, or approach parents to pay for the event, which were usually overreaching several skill sets or subjects.
-For pupil premium students, I would approach the AHT who had responsibility for pupil premium, and submit an application for funding, seeking any additional contribution needed from that pupil’s family.
+However, for worthy extra-curricular activities, I needed to source these from either non-chargeable companies or approach parents to pay for the event, which were usually overreaching several skill sets or subjects.
+For pupil premium students, I would approach the AHT who had responsibility for pupil premium and submit an application for funding, seeking any additional contribution needed from that pupil’s family.
 My Business Case examined risk mainly in terms of time, impact on marking homework, and cover lessons.
 To opt to do nothing would lead to a rise in the gap and was not a consideration.
 Great care was taken to deploy staff and specialist TA’s, using computer rooms and in-class exam time so specialists could be withdrawn to work intensely with a small group of students from another class.
 Another benefit to this was that the permanent class teacher had a smaller remaining group, to focus on another area.

-As part of my research on professional development I looked at Joint Practices Development (JPD) and Gerrard Egan’s skilled helper coaching model, which received positive reviews relating to focus for the coaching sessions.
+As part of my research on professional development, I looked at Joint Practices Development (JPD) and Gerrard Egan’s skilled helper coaching model, which received positive reviews relating to focus for the coaching sessions.
 I also attended in school CPD using the T-Grow approach to coaching.
-JPD is proven to improve teaching and learning outcomes, when colleagues share and co-construct ways of developing their practice then their students are likely to have a ‘can do’ attitude.
+JPD is proven to improve teaching and learning outcomes, when colleagues share and co-construct ways of developing their practice then their students are likely to have a ‘can-do’ attitude.

 This would suit our existing joint planning twilight sessions, which would build on a prolonged series of continuing development supported by the Teacher Development Trust (TDT) report.
 It would provide a non-threatening method of demonstrating good practice and give staff time during inset to create their own resource, addressing the needs of upper ability students and enabling them to implement it.

 Using my own experience of writing extended assessment criteria and my studies of the Hay’s Group Research, I shared my vision of renewing existing materials with Technology colleagues, who initially were reluctant to change current practices.
-However, after explaining the need to add a further level of achievement and to use student friendly language, both equivalent and more senior colleagues embraced the change.
+However, after explaining the need to add a further level of achievement and to use student-friendly language, both equivalent and more senior colleagues embraced the change.
 By my own example and writing a draft alternative version to show how the revised materials would look, I was able to effect change through leading.
-“Power from: altruistic gain for others – Focuses on moral purpose and collective outcomes.
+“Power from altruistic gain for others – Focuses on moral purpose and collective outcomes.
 Empowers others to take on an active role as part of the commitment to long-term, sustainable outcomes”.

-During the implementation stage of my project I reviewed the lesson observations carried out by line managers for other faculties, with the Assistant Head teacher who has overall responsibility for teaching and learning, so that we could identify and discuss areas where I could support staff.
+During the implementation stage of my project, I reviewed the lesson observations carried out by line managers for other faculties, with the Assistant Head teacher who has overall responsibility for teaching and learning, so that we could identify and discuss areas where I could support staff.

-The lesson observations were only a snapshot, but did indicate a need for more emphasis on extension tasks and higher thinking questioning in French and Geography.
+The lesson observations were only a snapshot but did indicate a need for more emphasis on extension tasks and higher thinking questioning in French and Geography.

 I carried out observations on pupil’s behaviour in Geography and French lessons to assess their engagement and effort at various stages of the implementation of my project.
 This was also important as I was exposed to the different mixes of abilities and characters in each class.